About Me

 African Developers & Startups

-Projects my team has led includes coordinating and managing scalable developer outreach and support programs across the region (including Google Developer Groups, Developer Student Clubs, and Google Developer Experts), working with startups and VCs through programs such as Google for Startups, increasing gender diversity in the professional software developer community with Women Techmakers, and representing Google’s range of developer platforms in Sub-Saharan Africa.
+Projects my team led include coordinating and managing scalable developer outreach and support programs across the region (including Google Developer Groups, Developer Student Clubs, and Google Developer Experts), working with startups and VCs through programs such as Google for Startups, increasing gender diversity in the professional software developer community with Women Techmakers, and representing Google’s range of developer platforms in Sub-Saharan Africa.

-My team has also launched the $3m Google for Startups Black Founders Fund Africa, in addition to launching Google’s first-ever game developer bootcamp in Africa to stimulate the growth of the indie game developer landscape across the continent.
+My team also launched the $3m Google for Startups Black Founders Fund Africa, in addition to launching Google’s first-ever game developer bootcamp in Africa to stimulate the growth of the indie game developer landscape across the continent.

 Crypto & more: DAOs, NFTs, web3

-Other projects I’ve been proud to participate in are WVRPS by WarpSound (AI-generated music tied to NFTs including transfer of music rights), SoundMint, ENS (great idea on creating a DAO-operated DNS for Ether addresses), LinksDAO (I love any team crazy enough to try and buy a golf course with a DAO), and collecting NFTs by artists including the superb Faith47.
+I’ve enjoyed supporting DAOs who are purusing ambitious goals in both the digital and physical worlds, including LIT with their mission to “Create the world’s first cultural currency”, Rug Radio (working to create “the world’s first fully decentralized media platform”), WVRPS (AI-generated music tied to NFTs including transfer of music rights), SoundMint (working with music stems and generative remixes), ENS (creating a DAO-operated DNS for Ether addresses), LinksDAO (I love any team crazy enough to try and acquire a golf course with a DAO), and collecting NFTs by artists including the superb South African-born artist Faith47.

 When it comes to VC fund investing, I’m a Limited Partner with the Microtraction and Future Africa African venture capital funds.
 I’ve been proud to support both funds, their general partners, and portfolio startups from their earliest days.
 I’ve joined Weekend Fund as a Community LP, to help support their founders and portfolio startups.